 It’s exceptionally quiet, though, thanks to the few moving parts.
 The 10-watt mono-crystalline panel features one of the highest quality solar cell types in the industry that work very well, even in low sunlight.

-Watertight flashing and an animal-proof construction allow the fan to stand up to harsh weather and pesky wildlife, while the ABS-PC anti-UV/freeze construction guarantees greater longevity.
+Watertight flashing and animal-proof construction allow the fan to stand up to harsh weather and pesky wildlife, while the ABS-PC anti-UV/freeze construction guarantees greater longevity.
 The entire system is CSA approved and backed by a 10-year limited manufacturer warranty.

 - It runs exclusively on solar power